Search ×

 Istanbul Archaeology Museums

-Italiano: Museo archeologico di Istanbul - Sarcofago imperiale bizantino in porfido.
-Foto di: Giovanni Dall'Orto 28-5-2006.
-English: Istanbul Archaeological Museum - Byzantine imperial porphyry sarcophagus.
-Picture by: Giovanni Dall'Orto May 28 2006.
+Istanbul Archaeological Museum - Byzantine imperial porphyry sarcophagus.
+Picture by Giovanni Dall'Orto, May 28, 2006.

-English: This huge key stone which was found in Çemberlitaş may belong to a big arch at the Forum of Constantine.
-The forum was built by Constantine I in the quarter of today's Çemberlitaş.
-It was oriented north-south, the forum was oval in its ground plan.
-Historical sources report that located within the forum was: - a Senate House or basilica, a monumental fountain or nymphaeum, and silversmith and chandler shops.
-The pavement was of marble.
-On the periphery it was ornamented by statuary and reliefs.
-An honourific column dedicated to Constantine I was erected in its centre.
-A place of worship devoted to the emperors, known as Hagios Constantinos, was constructed on the rectangular base of the monument.
-One of the official imperial ceremonies was held here.
-Basil I the Macedonian constructed the Church of St. Mary (Theotokos) on one of the porticoes.
+This huge keystone, which was found in Çemberlitaş, may have belonged to a large arch at the Forum of Constantine.
+The forum was built by Constantine I in the quarter of today's Çemberlitaş and was oriented north-south with an oval ground plan.
+Historical sources report that the forum contained a Senate House or basilica, a monumental fountain or nymphaeum, and silversmith and chandler shops.
+The pavement was made of marble, and the periphery was adorned with statuary and reliefs.
+An honorific column dedicated to Constantine I stood at its center.
+A place of worship devoted to the emperors, known as Hagios Constantinos, was constructed on the rectangular base of the monument, and one of the official imperial ceremonies was held here.
+Basil I the Macedonian built the Church of St. Mary (Theotokos) on one of the porticoes.

-Italiano: Museo archeologico di Istanbul - Padiglione orientale - Rilievo di leone; pannello in piastrelle di ceramica smaltata, dalla via processionale che a Babilonia (Iraq) andava dal tempio di Marduk fino alla Porta di Ishtar e al tempio di Akitu.
-Regno di Nebuchadrezzar II (604-562 a.C.). - Foto di: Giovanni Dall'Orto, 28 maggio 2006.
-English: Istanbul Archaeological Museum - Oriental pavilion - Passing lion, glazed brick panel from the Procession Way which ran from the Marduk temple to the Ishtar Gate and the Akitu Temple.
-Glazed terracotta, reign of Nebuchadrezzar II (604 b.C.–562 b.C.), Babylon (Iraq). - Picture by: Giovanni Dall'Orto, May 28 2006.
+Istanbul Archaeological Museum - Oriental pavilion - Passing lion, glazed brick panel from the Procession Way which ran from the Marduk temple to the Ishtar Gate and the Akitu Temple.
+Glazed terracotta, reign of Nebuchadrezzar II (604 B.C.–562 B.C.), Babylon (Iraq).
+Picture by Giovanni Dall'Orto, May 28, 2006.

-English: Istanbul Archaeological Museum - Oriental pavilion.
-Statue of Puzur Ishtar, governor of Mari (neo-sumerian art, period Ur III, between 2100 and 2000 BC.).
-Italiano: Museo archeologico di Istanbul - Padiglione orientale.
-Statua di Puzur Ishtar, governatore di Mari (arte neo-sumerica, periodo Ur III, tra 2100 e 2000 a.C.).
+Istanbul Archaeological Museum - Oriental pavilion.
+Statue of Puzur Ishtar, governor of Mari (Neo-Sumerian art, Ur III period, between 2100 and 2000 BC).

-English: Icon with relief Virgin Mary at prayer (Orans).
-Marble, Church of Hagios Georgios Monastery.
-Gülhane, excavations of French Occupation Forces.
-1921-22.
+Icon with relief of the Virgin Mary at prayer (Orans), made of marble, from the Church of Hagios Georgios Monastery.
+Discovered during the Gülhane excavations by French Occupation Forces in 1921-22.
 11th century, Inv.
 3914 T.

 Image from Istanbul Archaeology Museum.

-English: Smaller tablet of Treaty of Kadesh, discovered at Boğazköy, Turkey.
-Museum of the Ancient Orient, one of the Istanbul Archaeology Museums. 日本語: カデシュの戦いの休戦条約を記した粘土板(大小2点のうち小さいもの) イスタンブール考古学博物館内オリエント博物館にて撮影
+Smaller tablet of the Treaty of Kadesh, discovered at Boğazköy, Turkey.
+Museum of the Ancient Orient, one of the Istanbul Archaeology Museums.

 Istanbul Archaeology Museums